Marina-Gheopreal/Marina-Gheopreal/README.md

-- 👋 Hi, I’m @Marina-Gheopreal
+- 👋 Hi, I’m @Marina-Gheopreal.
 - 👀 I’m interested in programming, illustration ,Neuroscience.
 - 🌱 I’m currently learning web development, python inorder to use it for machine learning and computational neuroscience.
 - 💞️ I’m looking to collaborate with anyone in thier project in web development front or back end inorder to train